harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-cbcl.md

 The software presents a percentage match between the individual items in PHQ-9 and CBCL, allowing a critical review of the similarities and differences between the instruments.
-The prolific use of Harmony in psychological research, especially in harmonising PHQ-9 vs CBCL, can significantly enhance the accuracy and speed of comparative studies.
+The prolific use of Harmony in psychology research, especially in harmonising PHQ-9 vs CBCL, can significantly enhance the accuracy and speed of comparative studies.
 It supports multiple languages, adds to its versatility, and broadens its reach to a global research scenario.
 The software allows users to choose instruments from its database or lets them upload their own in a PDF format.
 Visit [Harmony's web interface](https://harmonydata.ac.uk/app) to experience its superior harmonisation features for PHQ-9 vs CBCL today.